 ROSEN, NATIONAL TRIAL LAWYERS, Encourages SolarEdge Technologies, Inc. Investors with Losses Exceeding $100K to Secure Counsel Before Important Deadline in Securities Class Action – SEDG

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of SolarEdge Technologies, Inc. (NASDAQ: SEDG) between August 6, 2022 and October 19, 2022, both dates inclusive (the “Class Period”), of the important January 3, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of SolarEdge Technologies, Inc. SEDG between August 6, 2022 and October 19, 2022, both dates inclusive (the "Class Period"), of the important January 3, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased SolarEdge securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.